FREQUENTLY ASKED QUESTIONS:

 - How do I move around on this site?

 That depends on what you are interested in.
-There are roughly 1,000 pages of information throughout the site, and the vast majority of them are currently open to the public.
+There are more than 1,000 pages of information throughout the site, and many of them are currently open to the public.
 You do not need to be a member of the St. Louis Genealogical Society to view them.

 The website does contain a “Members Only” area, and to view the pages contained in that section of the site, you must be a member of the society who is logged in (See “I am a member of the society.
 How do I log in?”).